arsy786/spring-boot-microservices-2/README.md

 <ins>Kafka

 In the above architecture, OrderService, StockService, and EmailService microservices are independent of each other.
-OrderService is a Producer (and Topic) application that sends an event to the Message Broker.
+OrderService is a Producer application that sends an event to the Message Broker.
 StockService and EmailService are Consumers who will consume the events from the Message Broker.

 In the links below, you can see how multiple consumers can subscribe to a single Kafka topic to